 House Passes Short-Term Federal Funding, Physician Fee Schedule Summary

 “COVID-19 has accelerated and expanded our country’s mental health and substance use disorder crisis.
 Access to treatment – when and where people need it – remains the biggest challenge we face.
 Unfortunately, insurers have consistently fought to illegally deny equitable coverage and states have lacked the tools to hold them accountable.
-No longer.” – Chuck Ingoglia, President and CEO, National Council for Behavioral Health, on new model state parity legislation.
+No longer.” – Chuck Ingoglia, President and CEO, National Council for Mental Wellbeing, on new model state parity legislation.

 House Passes Short-Term Federal Funding

 This week, the House of Representatives passed a short-term continuing resolution (CR) through December 18 to provide appropriators with additional time to reach a spending agreement for fiscal year (FY) 2021.
 The CR also includes provisions that would extend several expiring health care policies, including Certified Community Behavioral Health Clinics (CCBHCs).
 The Senate now has until midnight tonight to vote on the CR to avert a shutdown.

 Last week, CMS published the final 2021 updates for the Medicare Physician Fee Schedule (PFS) and Quality Payment Program.
 The National Council submitted comments to CMS in October regarding the CY2021 Physician Fee Schedule and offered support for many of the provisions that were later finalized.
 The National Council applauds CMS’ efforts to expand a number of telehealth flexibilities to providers and patients and significantly increase access to naloxone.
 Click here for the National Council’s summary of the new PFS.